 During the early days of a woman’s menstrual cycle, a sac-like cavity called a follicle develops in the ovary.
 The follicle is the location of egg development in preparation for impending ovulation.

-The secretion of two hormones from the pituitary gland (lutenizing hormone and follicle stimulating hormone) triggers the release of the egg, which breaks free from the follicle and begins traveling through the fallopian tube in search of sperm.
+The secretion of two hormones from the pituitary gland (luteinizing hormone and follicle-stimulating hormone) triggers the release of the egg, which breaks free from the follicle and begins traveling through the fallopian tube in search of sperm.

 While the egg approaches potential fertilization, the remnants of the follicle, called the corpus luteum, secrete progesterone and estrogen, which promotes the developing of the uterine lining and supports a potential fertilization, possible pregnancy, or upcoming menstruation.

 Abnormalities, disease, or conditions of the ovaries can impede or prevent pregnancy from occurring.
 Ovarian conditions include: